s4yhii/s4yhii.github.io/_posts/2025-08-30-Tickets-popcorn-please.md

 Lesson: **Never trust the client to encrypt or validate anything important.**

 At this point, the puzzle pieces clicked together.
-If I had the key and the IV, then that big scary encInfo blob wasn’t scary at all — it was just encrypted JSON waiting to be freed.
+If I had the key and the IV, then that big scary encInfo blob wasn’t scary at all, it was just encrypted JSON waiting to be freed.

 So I copied one out of a real request, fired up a quick Python script with PyCryptodome, and hit run: